tremor-rs/tremor-www-main/content/blog/LFX-Mentorship-Blog.md

 ***<`data`>** - `json` message to be sent to the topic*

 ***<`ordering-key`>** - If non-empty, identifies related messages for which publish order should be respected.
 If a Subscription has enable_message_ordering set to true, messages published with the same non-empty ordering_key value will be delivered to subscribers in the order in which they are received by the pub/sub system.
-All PubsubMessages published in a given PublishRequest must specify the same ordering_key value.*
+All PubsubMessages published in a given PublishRequest must specify the same ordering_key value.* -->

-## Validation Testing for Pub/Sub
+## Testing for gsub onramp (Pub/sub)

+Google Cloud Pub/Sub guarantees delivery of all messages and also preserves the order of messages if the subscription has `message-ordering` set.

-For validating pub/sub, we need to make sure that there's guaranteed delivery and the messages are ordered when message_ordering is enabled for the subscription ie the sequence of messages received is preserved.
-So before sending the message to pub/sub, we add a field `count` in the event (json) that increments every time we send a message.
+However, we wish to test the property of guranteed delivery and message-ordering for gsub in events like poor network connectivity.
+In order to test, before sending the message to pub/sub, we add a field `count` in the event (json) that increments every time we send a message.
 This would be done in the outbound trickle file.
 To validate that all the messages are received in order, we have a validation logic in the inbound trickle file that checks if the difference between the `count` value of the current message and the previous message is one, the order is maintained.

+For this purpose, we also use a write-ahead log or `wal` that builds on circuit breaker and acknowledgement mechanisms to provide guaranteed delivery.
+The write-ahead log is useful in situations where sources/onramps do not offer guaranteed delivery themselves, but the data being distributed downstream can benefit from protection against loss and duplication.

-We have 3 different ways for setting up the outbound trickle file the outbound trickle - using a [transient wal](https://docs.tremor.rs/workshop/examples/20_transient_gd/), [persistent wal](https://docs.tremor.rs/workshop/examples/21_persistent_gd/) and no wal.
+We have 3 different configurations for the outbound trickle file - using a [transient wal](https://docs.tremor.rs/workshop/examples/20_transient_gd/), [persistent wal](https://docs.tremor.rs/workshop/examples/21_persistent_gd/) and no wal.
+The cofigurations are as follows:

 **No wal**